-In addition, the Lead Independent Director may also help the NC conduct annual performance evaluation and development succession plans for the Chairman and MD and help the RC design and assess the Chairman's remuneration.
+In addition, the Lead Independent Director may also help the NC conduct annual performance evaluation and develop succession plans for the Chairman and MD and help the RC design and assess the Chairman's remuneration.

-The Lead Independent Director also makes himself available at all time when shareholders have concerns and for which contact through normal channels of the Chairman, MD or Group Financial Controller have failed to resolve or is inappropriate.
+The Lead Independent Director also makes himself available at all times when shareholders have concerns and for which contact through normal channels of the Chairman, MD or Group Financial Controller have failed to resolve or is inappropriate.
 The Lead Independent Director makes himself available to shareholders at the Company's general meeting.

-There were no query or request on any matters which requires the Lead Independent Director's attention received in FY2020.
+There were no query or request on any matters which requires the Lead Independent Director's attention received in FY2021.

-The Company has established a whistle blowing policy where employees may, in confidence, raise concerns or observations about possible corporate malpractices and improprieties in financial reporting or other matters directly to the Lead Independent Directors.
+The Company has established a whistle blowing policy where employees may, in confidence, raise concerns or observations about possible corporate malpractices and improprieties in financial reporting or other matters to the AC through the Company Secretary.
 Details of the whistle blowing policies and arrangements have been made available to all employees and public at the Company's website.
+In the policy, the Company ensures that the identity of the whistleblower is kept confidential and the protection of the whistleblower against detrimental or unfair treatment and retaliatory action.